How long will the test last?

 - An eyesight test (if you fail this, your test won’t continue).

-- Two questions about carrying out safety checks.M
+- Two questions about carrying out safety checks, while you are driving

-You’ll be asked to carry out one of the following:
+You'll be asked to do one of 3 possible reversing manoeuvres:

 You may also be asked to carry out an emergency stop exercise.